huytran72/huytran72/README.md

   ### WELCOME TO MY PAGE 👋👋👋
-My name is Huy Tran (Harry).
-I am a Junior in Software Engineering at San Jose State University.
-I am interested in building the website and would like to be a full-stack developer.<be>
+"Hi, my name is Huy Tran (Harry).
+I am a Junior Software Engineering student at San Jose State University with a strong passion for web development.
+I enjoy designing and building modern, user-friendly applications, and my goal is to grow into a full-stack developer capable of delivering impactful products end-to-end."<be>

 <div align="center">